 - Example of Barcode_Variant2: AAACCCATCAAACACT

 You can map the Feature Barcoding variant to the gene expression variant and vice versa using a lookup table that is provided with Cell Ranger installation.
 For Cell Ranger versions 4 and above, the table is located here:

 In the output count matrices, the barcode sequence shown to represent all the data for a Gel Bead is the gene expression barcode variant.
 Similarly, in the output BAM file, reads from the Feature Barcoding data will show the gene expression variant in the “CB” tag to make it easier to find reads from one GEM.
-The “CR” tag is unaltered sequence.
+The “CR” tag is an unaltered sequence.